• Menu

 Not Our Favorite Toasters & Toaster Ovens

 These toasters and toaster ovens have non-stick coatings on food contact surfaces that are very likely to be made from a type of PFAS “forever chemical” like Teflon or PTFE.
 We also put here any brand that monitors customer requests via purchase number and thus denies customer inquiries before purchase.
-Therefore, this list you’ll find brands with a lack of transparency and hormone-disrupting chemicals on food contact surfaces.
-We do not recommend you purchase from this list.
+Therefore, this list includes brands lacking transparency and hormone-disrupting chemicals on food contact surfaces.

 • BALMUDA The Toaster